Mehul-Kumar-27/LFX-24-Mehul-Kumar/README.md

 ### Brief Overview of Components

-Harbor Satellite consists of two main components: **Ground Control** (located in the cloud or a location with reliable connectivity) and **Satellite** (deployed at the edge location).
-Additionally, there is a central repository that hosts container images and OCI artifacts, which are replicated by Harbor Satellite.
+Harbor Satellite consists of three main components: **Ground Control** (located in the cloud or a location with reliable connectivity) and **Satellite** (deployed at the edge location).
+Additionally, there is a ***Central Repository*** that hosts container images and OCI artifacts, which are replicated by Harbor Satellite.

 - #### Ground Control
   Ground Control is responsible for monitoring Satellites deployed at edge locations.
 It authenticates Satellites and provides the capability to specify which images or artifacts should be replicated.
 Ground Control manages permissions for Satellites, creates credentials for them, and securely provides these credentials.